SAMMISolutions/docs/doc_posts/_troubleshooting-outputs/outputs.md

 #### Record Twitch Chat

-Not only does this include all chat messages sent in your Twitch chat (except messages sent by the main account linked in SAMMI), it also includes extra information, such as raid and host info (at least until they remove them...
-RIP hosts).\
+Not only does this include all chat messages sent in your Twitch chat (except messages sent by the main account linked in SAMMI), it also includes extra information from the Twitch IRC connection.\
 Enabling this records that information to `record_twitchchat.txt`

 #### Record HTTP